Chart Color Schemes

 Infrastructure

-Forbes has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally
+Forbes has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects that could impact this region.
-Notable ones are Goldridge Estate, Forbes Development Project, Homemakers Centre Stage 2, and Forbes Multipurpose Equestrian Centre.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects likely to impact the area.
+Key projects include Goldridge Estate, Forbes Development Project, Homemakers Centre Stage 2, and Forbes Multipurpose Equestrian Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.